mvanvu/php-form/README.md

 ```

 ## Forms manager
-Use the forms manager to manage all your forms
+Using the forms manager to manage all your forms

 ```php
 use MaiVu\Php\Form\Form;